-The Increment 1 test will continue for up to two years.
-At the completion of Increment 1, the water quality and hydrologic monitoring plan for south of S-331 will be modified to match the needs of either Increment 2 testing or a refinement of the MWD / C-111 basin Operating Plan.
+The Increment 1.1/1.2 test will continue until implementation of Increment 2.
+At the completion of Increment 1.1/1.2, the water quality and hydrologic monitoring plan for south of S-331 will be modified to match the needs of either Increment 2 testing or a refinement of the MWD / C-111 basin Operating Plan.